-We also seek to draw worldwide attention to Downtown LA. as the nexus of the Creative Capital of the World where film, music, video games and digital entertainment media converge.
+We also seek to draw worldwide attention to Downtown LA as the nexus of the creative capital of the world where film, music, video games and digital entertainment media converge.

-DTLA Film Festival (Downtown Film Festival Los Angeles) - October 17-21, 2018.
+UPDATE on our new festival dates: 15th annul DTLA Film Festival (Downtown Film Festival Los Angeles) October18-22, 2023.

 DTLA Film Festival accepts no responsibility for loss or damage of entries during shipment to or from the festival.